up1/workshop-ai-with-technical-team/workshop/api.md

   * Try to generate sql query to create table user

 ### Step 3 :: Testing

 * As a Tester/QA to test software, i want to generate test cases for REST API
   - success case
   - failure case
   - edge case
 * As a Tester/QA to test software, i want to generate test cases for REST API with table format (markdown)
   - success case
   - failure case
   - edge case

 * As a Go developer, i want to generate API test with testing package and testify package
   - success case
   - failure case
   - edge case

+## Step 4 :: Deployment step
+* As a operation, i want to deploy REST API with Docker and Docker compose, pls generate file from below
+  - Dockerfile for go application
+  - Dockerfile for mysql with initial table and data for testing
+  - docker-compose.yml of Go and mysql

+* Please use go 1.24 and mysql 8
+* Try to add heakcheck og go and mysql to docker-compose.yml
+* Update depends_on with healthy status
+* Try to add observability to REST API
+  - Application metric with prometheus
+  - Log aggregation with log/slog package
+  - Distributed tracing with opentelemetry and export to jaeger tracing